 The marriage record for Henry Forth and Lucy Ellen Scott, established Henry in Bracebridge in the District of Muskoka on May 16, 1888.

 The record states, incorrectly, that Henry was born in Buffalo.
 No father is listed and his mother is recorded as Frederica Forth rather than her married name of Frederica Kaiser, or her maiden name of Frederica Jaeger.
+The minister who married them was Reverend Thomas Bingham.

-The Reverend Thomas Bingham was a Baptist minister who had a riding circuit through Muskoka during the spring and summer months.
+Reverend Bingham was a Baptist minister who had a riding circuit through Muskoka during the spring and summer months.
 His church was based in Burk's Falls, a small town about 74 km north of Bracebridge, where his descendants have met over many years to enjoy family reunions.

 A descendant of Reverend Bingham, Marjorie from Minnesota, wrote to me to tell me about him.
 “Thomas Bingham was a wonderful man.
 His own father was very poor, and Thomas had to work at the age of 5 in coal mines.
 He got his first education at a Baptist Church ... at Sunday School.
 That is what prompted him to become a minister.
 We re-enact his sermons when we have reunions; one of his descendants portrays him to the hilt.”